 As I make all of my families shoes, you can imagine how much scrap leather I’ve collected over the years.
 Lots of pieces too small to make anything with, or so I thought.

-I decorated the rings with the batik technique, I wrote about this technique before in this tutorial which also shows pictures of me applying wax and dyes.
+I decorated the rings with the batik technique, I wrote about this technique before in a tutorial on how to make a batik leather wallet.
+It shows pictures of me applying wax and dyes.

 What you need to make a leather ring